MockLeagues/iron-cookie/README.md

 iron-cookie
 ===========

-Using iron sealed cookies for authentication
+Using iron sealed cookies for authentication.